-To make it less hassle for you, I have shared my experience with Shopify in detail.
-This article will cover all the aspects and features of Shopify in detail.
+To make it less of a hassle for you, I have shared my extensive experience with Shopify in detail.
+This article provides a comprehensive overview of all features and a few drawbacks of Shopify.

-So, let’s get into the details and figure out if Shopify is the best choice for you!
+Let’s look into the details and determine if Shopify can be the best choice for your business.

 Shopify is one of the best options for shifting your business online.
-It is easy to use and has many built-in features that help customize your website.
+It is easy to use and features numerous built-in options that help you customize your website.

 Ease of Use | 4.7/5 |